Toads

 Rocky Mountain Toad

 The Rocky Mountain, or Woodhouse's Toad has spread into California in the far southeast, along the Colorado River and the Imperial Valley to near Palm Springs.
-The presence of long parotoid glands and an enlarged cranial crest will help you distinguish it from the Red-spotted and California Toads.
+The light stripe on the back will help you distinguish it from the Red-spotted Toad.
+The presence of long parotoid glands and an enlarged cranial crest will help you distinguish it from the California Toad.

 |